 The guidance for social distancing has changed quite a bit since our last blog, and could still be subject to change, so before we go any further we recommend you check to confirm the latest guidance where you are.

-In most places, social distancing and mask-wearing is down to personal or corporal preference.
+In most places, social distancing and mask-wearing are down to personal or corporal preference.
 With vaccinations coming into consideration now, some workplaces may be scrapping screens and social distancing completely.

 If you were one of the many companies to install measures such as hygiene stations it may be reassuring to keep these in place for both your employees and visitors.
 The usefulness of encouraging cleaner habits will be just as important for preventing those dreaded office colds as it is for preventing COVID.

-So, how we behave has changed but how does office design come into this?
+So, how we behave has changed but how do office design and commercial fit out come into this?

 To start with, employers need to consider just what it is about the office that will encourage people to return.
 After all, with the option to work from home now far more common than it ever was pre-pandemic, it might take more to entice people back.